Gulf Coast jaguarundi: Distribution and habitat

 The Gulf Coast jaguarundi ranges from southern Texas in the United States south to Veracruz and San Luis Potosí in eastern Mexico.
 This cat looks like a large weasel or otter with a coat in one of three color phases: black, reddish-brown or brownish-gray.
 Darker varieties tend to be found in darker places, like forests, than those who are lighter in hue, which prefer more open areas.
-It is considered possibly locally extinct in Texas and the United States as a whole by most sources, including the IUCN Red List.
+It is considered probably locally extinct in Texas and the United States as a whole by most sources, including the IUCN Red List.

 It inhabits the Western Gulf coastal grasslands, Tamaulipan mezquital, and Tamaulipan matorral.
 Its preferred habitat are regions of dense, thorny scrub, especially near water, composed of plants such as spiny hackberry, brazilian bluewood, desert yaupon, Berlandier's wolfberry, lotebush, Texas goatbush, whitebrush, catclaw acacia, blackbrush acacia, velvetleaf lantana, Texas lignum-vitae, cenizo, elbowbush, and Texas persimmon.

 Habitat loss is the main reason for the increase in mortality for the jaguarundi.
 Not enough information has been gathered about the jaguarundi, and because these animals are not widely studied their significance is unclear.

-Evolution

-The jaguarundi is closely related to the cougar, even though it is only 10% its size; this is proven by its similar genetic structure and chromosome count.
-Both species are genetically closer to the larger felids; their chromosome numbers are 38, similar to the jaguar's, while smaller felids have 26 chromosomes.
-The jaguarundi and cougar are classified as part of the genus Puma but the jaguarundi is sometimes classified under Herpailurus, a different genus.
-According to a study of Felidae, an ancestor of the puma genus migrated across the Bering land bridge into the Americas about 8 to 8 and a half million years ago, and that is how current populations of jaguarundis and cougars in the Americas came to be.

 Ecology

 Reproduction

 Mating season for the jaguarundi is believed to be in the months of November and December.
 A female jaguarundi's pregnancy cycle, or gestation period, lasts about 70–75 days.
 At the time of birth, the female will have anywhere between 1–4 kittens, each weighing 4–7 kilograms.
-Like their relative, the cougar, the kittens between the ages of 0 and 12 weeks will have spots on their coats; however, around month 3 or 4, the kittens’ spots are lost.
+Like their relative, the cougar, the kittens between the ages of 0 and 12 weeks will have spots on their coats; however, around month 3 or 4, the kittens' spots are lost.
 At 6 weeks of age, the cats will begin eating solid foods, usually rodents.
 Shortly after, they leave their mothers, and within 2–3 years, achieve sexual maturity.
 Their life expectancy is very impressive, ranging from 16–22 years in captivity.
 In the wild, its longevity is approximately 10–15 years, a feat most attributable to their well-protected den.